 On Air Canada flights, the free carry-on allowance for each passenger is one standard article plus one personal article.
-A passenger travelling with an infant on lap is allowed to carry on board the aircraft one additional standard article for the infant’s belongings.
+A passenger traveling with an infant on lap is allowed to carry on board the aircraft one additional standard article for the infant’s belongings.

 What is Air Canada policy on checked baggage allowance?

-Passengers traveling with Air Canada and Air Canada rouge or on Air Canada Express flights operated by Air Georgian, Exploits Valley Air, Jazz or Sky Regional may be entitled to a free checked baggage allowance that depends on destination, fare purchased and frequent flyer status.
-When the number, weight and/or overall dimensions of your checked baggage exceed the limits of your free checked baggage allowance, Air Canada will apply additional checked baggage charges.
+Passengers traveling with Air Canada and Air Canada rouge or on Air Canada Express flights operated by Air Georgian, Exploits Valley Air, Jazz or Sky Regional may be entitled to a free checked baggage allowance that depends on destination, the fare purchased, and frequent flyer status.
+When the number, weight, and/or overall dimensions of your checked baggage exceed the limits of your free checked baggage allowance, Air Canada will apply additional checked baggage charges.
 You can use Air Canada Checked Baggage Calculator to find your baggage allowance and any applicable charges.

 Baggage fees may apply from the 1st checked bag for Economy fares: